pulse2percept/pulse2percept/README.rst

 Dependencies
 ------------

-**pulse2percept 0.5 was the last version to support Python 2.7 and 3.4.**
+**pulse2percept 0.4.3 was the last version to support Python 2.7 and 3.4.**
-pulse2percept 0.6+ require Python 3.5 or newer.
+pulse2percept 0.5+ requires Python 3.5 - 3.7.

 pulse2percept requires: